cneralich/tfe-tfc-migration-tool/README.md

 # TFC/E Migration Tool

-This tool is designed to help automate the migration from one TFE/C Organization to another, whether that’s TFE to TFC, or vice versa.
+This tool is designed to help automate the migration from one TFC/E Organization to another, whether that’s TFE to TFC, or vice versa.
 It's organization to organization.
 Currently it only supports 1:1 migrations, but the goal is to support 1:N. Note that the source and target organizations may be running on different versions, and because of that, some API endpoints may not exist in one or the other.

-If you're trying to migrate from one TFE installation to another TFE installation, use the backup-restore functionality, not this tool.
+If you're trying to migrate from one TFE installation to another TFE installation, use the [backup-restore functionality](https://www.terraform.io/docs/enterprise/admin/backup-restore.html), not this tool.

 ## Steps